-These (more often than not) postcard sized photographs generally known as ‘walking pictures’ (or ‘walkies’) were taken in towns and holiday resorts at least as far back as the 1920s and through to the 1970s.
-The photographers would take snaps of people ‘on spec’ then hand them a receipt.
-The people could then turn up at the kiosk later on to get a print, and order extra copies if they wanted.
+These (more often than not) postcard sized photographs generally known as ‘walking pictures’ or ‘walkies’ were taken in towns and holiday resorts as far back as the 1920s and into the 1970s.
+The photographers took snaps of people ‘on spec’ who could go to a kiosk later to get a print, and order extra copies.

-There is rightly a lot of interest in ‘found’ photographs and snapshots, which often offer a more interesting and revealing look at our history than professional or portrait images.
-Yet even people’s own snaps are posed to some degree.
-It is only with the walking pictures that we get beyond this awareness of the lens and see people going about their everyday business.
+There is a lot of interest in ‘found’ photographs and snapshots, which often offer a more interesting and revealing look at our social history than professional images.
+But even people’s own snaps are posed to some degree; it is only with the walking pictures that we get beyond this and see people going about their everyday business.

-What makes the images fascinating is that the majority are unposed, the photograph having already been taken by the time the subject had time to react to what was going on (as shown in this example, taken on a wintery day in one of our cities).
-As such they really are a snapshot of the times, as well as giving us a unique glimpse of the fashions and streetscapes of the day.
+What makes the images fascinating is that the majority are unposed, the photograph had already been taken by the time the person had time to react to what was going on (as shown in this example above, taken on a wintery day).
+So they really are a snapshot of the times, as well as a unique glimpse of the fashions and streetscapes of the day.

 There are several different types of Walking Picture, detailed below.

-Many of the operators had their own equipment and techniques.
-As a result, while walkies are quite easy to recognise, there are a number of differences in the way they were taken and processed.
-The bulk of all walkies were single images sold on postcard size prints (above), with a regular postcard layout on the back, often including the company name and address (useful if you wanted reprints).
-The idea was that you could post the card back home to relatives (with one company coining the slogan ‘Go Home On A Postcard’), though in practise only a small proportion of the cards were ever mailed as most which survive are unfranked.
+Most walking pictures were single postcard size prints (above), with a regular postcard layout on the back, often including the company name and address.
+The idea was that you could post the card off to relatives (with one company coining the slogan ‘Go Home On A Postcard’), though only a small proportion of the cards were ever sent.

 Double images were produced by some companies, with two identical images side by side on a postcard, as on the example below (taken in Torquay in 1936).

-Triple images also exist.
-These have three consecutive images printed on longer strips of photographic card.
-Few survive as naturally most people cut the strips up to give frames to friends and relatives.
-The backs often carry the printed words ‘Walking Pictures’, and the paper was sold specially for this trade.
-Another type also has sequential frames but was printed so the film edges show on the side of the print (the example above was taken in Derby).
+Triple images also exist, three consecutive images on longer strips of photographic card.
+Naturally most people cut these up to give frames to friends.
+The backs often carry the printed words ‘Walking Pictures’, as the photographic paper was sold specially for this trade.
+Sometimes the film edges show on the side of the print (the example above was taken in Derby).

-Almost all walkies have a reference number added to the negative.
-On early walkie postcards, these were scratched into the glass negatives.
-Later small numbering devices were built into the camera to show up in the corner of the negative.
-Other companies wrote the reference number in ink onto the negatives.
-Some firm went to greater lengths and incorporated logos and even small illustrations at the bottom of the postcard, with the names of the town, and occasionally the year, as seen in the example from Sunny Snaps in Bournemouth taken in 1934 below.
+Almost all walking pictures have a reference number on.
+On early walkie postcards, these were scratched into the glass negatives, later painting on using a fine pen, then a mechanical numberer.
+Sunny Snaps went to greater lengths and incorporated logos and small illustrations at the bottom of the postcard, as seen in the example from Bournemouth taken in 1934 below.